Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 To have some initial data to work with, we'll seed the database with:

-1. Categories (Rings, Necklaces, Bracelets, Earrings)
+1. Metals (Gold, Silver, Platinum)
-2. Metals (Gold, Silver, Platinum)
+2. Gemstones (Diamond, Ruby, Emerald, Sapphire)
-3. Gemstones (Diamond, Ruby, Emerald, Sapphire)
+3. Styles (Classic, Modern, Art Deco, Minimalist)
 4. Sample products
-5. Sample customers
+5. Sample orders

 This seed data will be added using SQL INSERT statements executed by the DatabaseService.